Learning Outcomes

 - encouraging a client to disobey court orders

-- interfering with or threatening witnesses
+- interference with or intimidation of witnesses

 - abuse of a solicitor’s position (and privilege) for personal gain